Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 shajedur:x:1000:1000:,,,:/home/shajedur:/bin/bash

-Exercise 4 Safe delete
+Exercise 4Safe delete

 Show answer

-touch ~/temp_delete_me.txt
+touch temp_delete_me.txt

-rm -i ~/temp_delete_me.txt
+rm -i temp_delete_me.txt

-rm: remove regular empty file '/home/shajedur/temp_delete_me.txt'? y
+rm: remove regular empty file 'temp_delete_me.txt'? y

-Exercise 5 · Challenge Count reads in a simulated FASTQ
+Exercise 5 · ChallengeBuild and count a simulated FASTQ file

-Create a fake FASTQ file with exactly 3 reads.
-Each read in FASTQ format is 4 lines: a header line starting with @, a sequence line, a + line, and a quality score line.
-Use echo and >> to build it, then use wc -l to count lines and calculate the number of reads.
+Navigate to ~/bash-linux-bioinformatics/module-1-foundations/.
+Create a file called sample.fastq with exactly 3 reads using echo and >>.
+Each read must have exactly 4 lines: a header starting with @, a DNA sequence, a + line, and a quality score line.
+Then count the total lines with wc -l and calculate how many reads that is.

 Show answer